Introduction

 Plus, the public reaction to a fatal death caused by a machine will be one of outrage and disgust and vandalism.
 As the self-driving Uber accident in Arizona proved, the transition to IoT-enabled transportation won’t be easy.

-Data breaches
+Data security breaches

 The entire automated transport system is data-driven, which means that the threat of cyber attacks is very real.
-Without proper precautions — including potentially the inclusion of or decentralized ledger technology — a malicious hacker could sell or exploit the your location data or even take over the operations of your car.
+Without proper precautions — including potentially the inclusion of blockchain or decentralized ledger technology — a malicious hacker could sell or exploit the your location data or even take over the operations of your car.

 Conclusion